Table of Contents

 syntax descriptions.

-indicates a
+match_expr indicates a

-expression.
+MATCH expression.
 See

 Section 12.10, “Full-Text Search Functions”.

-indicates a
+case_expr indicates a

-expression.
+CASE expression.
 See

 Section 12.5, “Flow Control Functions”.

-represents a temporal
+interval_expr represents a temporal

 interval.
 See Temporal Intervals.

-in expressions
+interval_expr in expressions

 represents a temporal interval.
 Intervals have this syntax:

-represents a quantity.
+expr represents a quantity.

-represents the unit for
+unit represents the unit for

 interpreting the quantity; it is a specifier such as

-.
-The INTERVAL
+WEEK.
+The INTERVAL keyword

-and the unit
+and the unit specifier are not

 case-sensitive.